tinythings/sysinspect/docs/genusage/secure_transport.rst

    that secure session automatically.
 7. If the secure bootstrap fails, the Minion reconnects instead of silently continuing on an insecure path.
+8. If the Minion no longer has trusted transport data, it does not continue in plain mode.
+It stops and waits for secure recovery, re-bootstrap, or re-registration.

 What this means for an operator: